-Fig.8: 1756 Survey of the City and Suburbs of Dublin by John Rocque.
+Fig.10: 1756 Survey of the City and Suburbs of Dublin by John Rocque.
 No.6 Parkgate Street is hatched red.

-Fig.9: Extract from Period Houses, A Conservation Guidance Manuel by Frank Keohane, Pg.8 depicting an early to mid-18th century floor plan with corner chimney breasts and closet return accessed off the rear room.
+Fig.11: Extract from Period Houses, A Conservation Guidance Manuel by Frank Keohane, Pg.8 depicting an early to mid-18th century floor plan with corner chimney breasts and closet return accessed off the rear room.

-Fig.10: Ground floor plan drawing of No.6 Parkgate Street reproduced from Ryan.
-C. (2018) Appendix A:

-Condition Report & Photographic Survey of 11&12 Temple Street West, Dublin 7 and 4,5&6 Parkgate Street, Dublin 8 To Support Dublin City Council Request for Additional Information Application No. 4160/17 (unpublished report).
-The early-18th century floor plan has been highlighted in black by the author for ease of clarity.
+Fig.12: Ground floor plan drawing of No.6 Parkgate Street reproduced from Ryan.
+C. (2018) Appendix A: Condition Report & Photographic Survey of 11&12 Temple Street West, Dublin 7 and 4,5&6 Parkgate Street, Dublin 8 to Support Dublin City Council Request for Additional Information Application No. 4160/17 (unpublished report).
+The early-18th century floor plan has been highlighted in black by the author of this report for clarity.

-Fig.11: Detail of survey map of Parkgate Street c.1790 available at http://digital.libraries.dublincity.ie/vital/access/manager/Repository/vital:5132?query=parkgate&queryType=vitalDismax.
+Fig.13: Detail of survey map of Parkgate Street c.1790 available at http://digital.libraries.dublincity.ie/vital/access/manager/Repository/vital:5132?query=parkgate&queryType=vitalDismax.
 No.6 Parkgate Street has been highlighted in red.

-Fig.12: No.6 Parkgate Street c.1970 showing the modest shopfront (Image Courtesy of the IAA).
+Fig.14: No.6 Parkgate Street c.1970 showing the modest shopfront (Image Courtesy of the IAA).